AdobeDocs/campaign-classic.fr-FR/help/delivery/using/troubleshooting.md

 >[!NOTE]
 >
->Pour plus d’informations sur les deux connecteurs, voir [Configuration de l’application mobile dans Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).
+>For more information on the two connectors, refer to [Configuring the mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).